rackerlabs/design-system/_component_design/tabs.md

   * Present tabs as a single row.
 Wrap tab labels to a second line if needed, and then truncate.

-  * Do not include a set of tabbed content within a tab.
+  * Do not include another set of tabbed content within a tab.
 (No nested tabs.)

   * Highlight the tab corresponding to the visible content.

-  * Don't force customers to jump back and forth between tabs to perform a single task.
+  * Don't force users to jump back and forth between tabs to perform a single task.
 A customer should be able to discover the relevant information needed and complete the task within the same tab.

   * Do not use tabs for primary navigation.

   * Clearly label tabs to differentiate them.
-Labels should be short, scannable, and preferably one word.
+Labels should be short, scannable, and (preferably) one word.

 # Designing with tabs